Wesley–Ciskei Wind Power Station: Construction and timeline

-The engineering, procurement and construction (EPC) contract was awarded to Vestas, the international manufacturer of wind turbines headquartered in Demark, with manufacturing plants in nearly 20 countries.
+The engineering, procurement and construction (EPC) contract was awarded to Vestas, the international manufacturer of wind turbines headquartered in Denmark, with manufacturing plants in nearly 20 countries.
 Vestas supplied the equipment, installed the equipment on site, installed the "VestasOnline Business SCADA" system, which allows remote monitoring and some adjustment of each individual turbine.

-Construction began in September 2019 and commercial commissioning in expected in September 2021.
+Construction began in September 2019 and commercial commissioning was expected in September 2021.

+The wind farm's operator EDF Renewables reported in August 2021 that the facility had been connected to the grid, commercial operations began later the same month.